foreverfaint/faceoff/README.md

 Build a face swap demo based on [insightface](https://github.com/deepinsight/insightface), [gfpgan](https://github.com/TencentARC/GFPGAN) and [streamlit](https://github.com/streamlit/streamlit).

-This demo is tested on Ubuntu 22.04.2 with python 3.10.12
+This demo is tested on Ubuntu 22.04.2 with Python 3.10.12

+**DISCLAIMER: all the images in the `static` folder are from Google image search.
+Those are only used for testing purposes.**

 ##

 ## Model Preparation

-This demo depends on multiple models
+This demo depends on multiple models.

 |Model Name|Description|Location|
 |:-----|:----|:----|